binaryphile/jiff/README.md

 method, without having to use your command-line syntax to tell the difference.

-### Create a git repo in the root directory

-    jiff slash-git

-This is an example of a task that is specific to the way I administer my systems, using a git repo to version control important configuration files before messing with them.

 ### Create a new generic jiff task

+    jiff task add [task name]

+### Push your task to your jiff repo

-    jiff task --new [task name]
+    jiff task publish [task name]

 ### Create a new platform-specific jiff task (for the current platform)

-    jiff task --new --platform [task name]
+    jiff task add --platform [task name]

+Note: not yet implemented

 ### Create a new platform-specific jiff task (for another platform)

-    jiff task --new --platform=[platform name] [task name]
+    jiff task add --platform=[platform name] [task name]

+Note: not yet implemented

+### Update jiff and its dependencies to the latest version

+    jiff update jiff

+Note: this is currently hardcoded to my personal jiff repo so it won't work for you yet.

 ### Add a new platform

-   jiff platform --add [platform name]
+   jiff platform add [platform name]

+Note: not yet implemented

-If you want the "jiff use auto" task to work with your new platform, you will need to clone my bash-libs repo and implement your own detection in "../bash-libs/lib/commonlib.sh".
+If you want the "jiff use auto" task to work with your new platform, you will need to clone my bash-libs repo and implement your own detection in "../bash-libs/lib/stdlib".

 Otherwise you can still tell jiff to use the platform by specifying it directly instead of "auto".